The congregation at Stondon is now meeting every week in either the chapel or the hall

 Although we are a small congregation, the enthusiasm of our worship makes up for our lack of numbers.

-There is a weekly service at 11:00 led by our Pastor, Mike Campbell or by a visiting guest preacher.
+There is a weekly service at 11:00 led by a Church member or by a visiting guest preacher.
 A communion service is held on the first Sunday of the month.

 Stondon has a Facebook page at www.facebook.com/StondonBaptist/